Henry E. Erwin: Medal of Honor action

 The smoke cleared enough for Simeral to pull the B-29 out of a dive at 300 ft above the water and turn toward Iwo Jima, where Erwin could be given emergency treatment.
-His crew members extinguished his burning clothes and administered first aid, but whenever Erwin's burns were uncovered, phosphorus embedded in his skin would begin to smolder; white phosphorus is known to cause extremely terrible wounds, as the burning chemical cannot be extinguished if oxygen is present, and will continue to burn through flesh until it consumes itself or is extracted.
+His crew members extinguished his burning clothes and administered first aid, but whenever Erwin's burns were uncovered, phosphorus embedded in his skin would begin to smolder; white phosphorus is known to cause extremely terrible wounds, as the burning chemical cannot be extinguished if oxygen is present, and continues to burn through flesh until it consumes itself or is extracted.
 It is also toxic.
 Although in excruciating pain, he remained conscious throughout the flight and spoke only to inquire about the safety of the crew.
 Once on Iwo Jima, the medical personnel who examined Erwin expected him to die.

 Army Air Force officials, led by Major General Curtis LeMay and Brigadier General Lauris Norstad, approved Erwin's award of the Medal of Honor in a matter of hours so that a presentation could be made while he still lived.
 A medal was expeditiously flown from Hawaii to Guam and presented to him in the hospital there.

-However, amazingly, Erwin survived his burns.
+Amazingly, though, Erwin survived his burns.
 He was flown back to the United States, and after 30 months and 41 surgeries, his eyesight was restored and he regained use of one arm.
 He received a disability discharge as a master sergeant in October 1947.